srydzewski/Summer2019-Team30/README.md

 2. Navigate to http://localhost:8080 which will show the client hooked up to a server.

-3. Note hot reload is not enabled on server development since Java needs to be compiled.
+3. Note hot reload is not enabled on server development since Java is a compile-time language.

 ## Deploy